Analytic non-abelian Hodge theory: The Betti, de Rham and harmonic functors on Banach algebras

 where $\ten^{\pi}$ is the projective tensor product.
 This makes $\oR^B_{X,x}$ into a symmetric monoidal functor, with unit corresponding to the trivial representation in each $\oR^B_{X,x}(B)$. \end{lemma} \begin{proof} Given representations $\rho_1\co \pi_1(X,x) \to B^{\by}$ and $\rho_2\co \pi_1(X,x) \to C^{\by}$, we obtain $\rho_1\ten \rho_2\co \pi_1(X,x) \to (B\ten C)^{\by}$.
 Taking completion with respect to the projective cross norm gives the required result. \end{proof}

-\begin{remark} Given any complex affine group scheme $G$, we may use the tensor structure on $\oR^B_{X,x}$ to recover the affine analytic variety $ \Hom(\pi_1(X,x), G(\Cx))$.
+\begin{remark} Given any complex affine group scheme $G$, we may use the tensor structure on $\oR^B_{X,x}$ to recover the affine analytic variety $ \Hom(\pi_1(X,x), G(\Cx))$ in the same spirit as Remark \ref{recoveranalytic}.
 Explicitly, $O(G)$ is a coalgebra, so can be written as a nested union of finite-dimensional coalgebras.
-Therefore $O(G)^{\vee}$ is a pro-finite-dimensional algebra, and hence a Fr\'echet algebra.
+Therefore $O(G)^{\vee}$ is a pro-finite-dimensional algebra, and hence a pro-Banach algebra.

 Multiplication on $G$ gives us a comultiplication $\mu \co O(G)^{\vee} \to O(G\by G)^{\vee}$.
-For any complex analytic space $U$, we may then characterise $ \Hom(\pi_1(X,x), G(U))$ as
+For any complex analytic space $Y$, we may then characterise $ \Hom(\pi_1(X,x), G(Y))$ as

 \end{remark}